fieldtrip/website/tutorial/distributedcomputing_parfor.md

 ### Exercise

 {% include markup/info %}
--   Add SubjectSEF in the middle of the list of datasets, observe what happens.
+-   Add SubjectSEF in the middle of the list of allsubj_dataset, observe what happens.
 -   What results are available?
 -   Adapt the code so the loop runs in parallel.
 {% include markup/end %}

-    %% Loop over subjects
+    nsubj = 4;
-    datasets = {'Subject01.ds', 'Subject02.ds', 'Subject03.ds', 'Subject04.ds'};
+    allsubj_dataset = {'Subject01.ds', 'Subject02.ds', 'Subject03.ds', 'Subject04.ds'};
-    nr_subjects = length(datasets);
-    allsubj_FIC_pc = cell(1, nr_subjects); % Initialize the output variable
+    allsubj_result  = cell(1, nsubj); % Initialize the output variable

+    % Loop over subjects
-    for i_set = 1:nr_subjects
+    for subjectnr = 1:nsubj

-        %% Select current subject
         % Get the info of the subject for this loop iteration
-        % In this case, only the dataset name subjectinfo = datasets{i_set};
+        % Here the only subject-specific information is the name of the dataset subjectinfo = allsubj_dataset{subjectnr};

-        %% Trial definition
+        % Trial definition
         cfg = [];
         cfg.dataset             = subjectinfo;
         cfg.trialfun            = 'ft_trialfun_general';          % this is the default